wpendl99/.github/profile/webServices/startUpService/startUpService.md

 1. Convert your start up application into a web service.
 1. Provide endpoints for your service.
 1. Call third party endpoints from your service.
+This can be as simple as displaying a quote like Simon does.
 1. Persist data in MongoDB.
+Data is updated and displayed by manipulating the DOM.
-1. Authenticate users.
+1. Authenticate and create users.
+Login data is stored in MongoDB.
-1. Use WebSockets.
+1. Use WebSockets to receive data from your service and render it in the DOM.
 1. Make sure all authors of the code are attributed in the application and that there is a link to your GitHub repository.
 1. Periodically commit and push your code to GitHub.
 1. Periodically update your start up repository's README.md file to reflect what you have learned and want to remember.